olekthunder/archlinux_bootstrap/README.md

 This script takes values from [config.toml](config.toml)

-You can also add files to [files](files) directory.
-They are jinja templates. `files` directory structure will be preserved, files will be overwritten.
-Every file template accepts `AppConfig`.

 To add values to the `AppConfig` just add field type annotations and add your values to the [config.toml](config.toml).

 Partitioning is hardcoded to my preferred setup.
-You can edit the `partion_the_disk` function to suit your needs.